-A plan proposal is prepared on the basis of the draft plan, taking into consideration the opinions on the draft as far as possible.
+A plan proposal is prepared on the basis of the preparatory materials, taking into consideration the opinions submitted earlier as far as possible.
 The proposal is the City Planning Department’s finalized view of the area for decision making.
 The proposal includes a map of the plan with plan markings and plan regulations as well as a plan review.

 Who decides on a plan proposal?

-A plan proposal is presented to the City Planning Committee.
-A proposal endorsed by the committee is put on display.
+A plan proposal is presented to the Urban Environment Committee.
+A proposal is put on display either before or after the committeet processing.
 Expert statements required by the law and other necessary statements on the plan proposal are obtained.

 Where to receive information about a plan proposal?